 Our headquarters are in Coulsdon, United Kingdom and we operate in various countries around the world and have office in the UK, France, Denmark, Belgium, Lithuania, Dubai, Poland, the USA and China.
 We build long-term partnerships with suppliers and customers alike, and supply products for retail, foodservice, wholesale, hotels and restaurants, governments and manufacturing customers as well as directly to consumers.

 Vestey had a global turnover in 2017 of £510m and have over 940 employees worldwide.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Vestey operate a number of policies at individual subsidiary company level, such as: Procurement, Corporate Social responsibility (CSR), Environmental and Health and Safety policies.
 These are all are signed off at company director level.

-We have strengthened our standard supplier contractual terms, this sets out the standards required of our suppliers and adds extra due diligence to ensure compliance to the Modem Slavery Act.
+We have strengthened our standard supplier contractual terms, this sets out the standards required of our suppliers and adds extra due diligence to ensure compliance to the Modern Slavery Act.